 Campus service organizations are great resources for students who want to volunteer on a regular basis or meet other people who share their passion for service.
-For more information on these or any service organization stop by the Center for Student Enrichment in the University Center.
+For more information on these or any service organization stop by the Center for Student Enrichment, 1101 Northern Center.
 Be sure to submit volunteer hour logs for the Volunteer Center for volunteer activities done as part of these or other groups.

 Alpha Phi Omega: APO is a co-ed national service organization.
 They enjoy making connections through service within our campus, community, scouting, and our nation.
 Some of their past projects include raising money for Marquette General Hospital's Blood Mobile, working with Adopt-a-Highway, the U.P.
 Children's Museum, AMCAB, Marquette Humane Society, and Boy Scouts and Girl Scouts.
 Come join the fun and find out what leadership, friendship, and service are all about.

 Food Recovery Network: The Food Recovery Network will serve its role as a food recovery program and work with local charitable food distributors and dining halls to create a coalition working together to help reduce food waste and reduce hunger within the community.
 We will also commit to educating the public on food waste and hunger in America.
 Email Marley at email@example.com for more information.